Harsh902/Car_price_recommendation/README.md

 - Seats Number Distribution

 ### Data Analysis With Pandas and Numpy
-To implement this part we used pandas 2.1.4, numpy 1.26.3 and scikit-learn 1.3.2 libraries.
+To implement this part I used pandas 2.1.4, numpy 1.26.3 and scikit-learn 1.3.2 libraries.

 Biggest part of this section was done during the dataset cleaning and exploration:
 - data was observed